timholy/Revise.jl/docs/src/limitations.md

     @info foo.bar
 end
 ```
-This works as long as the new type name doesn' t conflict with an existing name; within a session you need to change the name each time you change the definition.
+This works as long as the new type name doesn't conflict with an existing name; within a session you need to change the name each time you change the definition.

 Once your development has converged on a solution, it's best to switch to the "permanent" name: in the example above, `FooStruct` is a non-constant global variable, and if used internally in a function there will be consequent performance penalties.
 Switching to the permanent name will force you to restart your session.